Electoral Systems, Competition, and Incentives for Corruption

 International Institutions and Rogue States Deterrence (with C. Hafer)

 What is the effect of International Institutions on Rogue State’s deterrence?
-While some policymakers believe that institutions like UN mostly provide Rogue States information and time to take their actions, others advocate that they may create effective means to deter and slow down the Rogue States.
-In this paper we develop a model containing the key features in the Rogue States deterrence interaction: the fact that countries have incomplete information about the resolve the Rogue State has to carry on with the aggression, as well as the fact that they have incomplete information about how much the other countries are being harmed by the Rogue State’s actions.
-We show that all players, regardless of their types, prefer some form of international institution than no institutions.
+While some policymakers believe that institutions like the UN mostly provide the Rogue States information and time to take their actions, others advocate that they may create effective means to deter and slow down the Rogue States.
+In this paper, we develop a model containing two key features in the Rogue States deterrence interaction.
+First, the fact that countries have incomplete information about the resolve the Rogue State has to carry on with the aggression.
+Second, those countries have incomplete information about how much the other countries are being harmed by the Rogue State’s actions.
+We show that all players, regardless of their types, prefer some form of international institution that no institutions.
 However, there is no consensus on which institution countries should use.
-We derive the institution setting that generate the maximum ex-ante level of deterrence and we show that Rogue State’s aggressions are monotonic in the level of deterrence.
+We derive the institutional setting that generates the maximum ex-ante level of deterrence, and we show that Rogue State’s aggressions are monotonic in the level of deterrence.
 This implies that conditional on fighting, the fights are more costly the higher the deterrence levels.
 Our results have implications for the design of international security institutions.

 Incentives for Preventive Health Care Provision: The Brazilian Case